What is High-Functioning Anxiety, and Does It Require Treatment?

 Recognizing the Signs of High-Functioning Anxiety

 The relative invisibility of high-functioning anxiety makes it easy to brush aside the severity of the disorder.
 Maybe you’ve been an anxious person your whole life, sometimes feeling like it’s too much to handle.
-Yet you always manage to keep control of it, and this success makes you feel like you don’t need treatment.
+Yet you always manage to keep control of it, and this success makes you feel like you don’t need treatment for high-functioning anxiety.
 Maybe, like Maria, you think it’s just a part of who you are.

 But consider this: just 36.7 percent of people living with anxiety disorders get treatment.
 And when it comes to people with high-functioning anxiety, this number is believed to be even lower.
 It’s very possible that this low number stems from the lack of concrete diagnostic criteria and the tendency of high-functioning people to take hide their struggles behind success.
 And that’s why recognizing the signs of this challenge and acknowledging the impact they have on your life is so important.